-Corequisite: A course where enrollment is based on a student being concurrently enrolled, meaning the courses are taken during the same term.
+Corequisite: A course where enrollment is based on a student being concurrently enrolled in another course.
 A corequisite represents a set of skills or a body of knowledge that a student must acquire through concurrent enrollment.
 Corequisites are indicated in the Class Listings of the Schedule of Classes and in the College Catalog.